-Last week, it was reported that Currencies Direct (private equity owned) were exploring a stock market listing later this year.
+Last week, it was reported that Currencies Direct (private equity owned) was exploring a stock market listing later this year.
 With so few public companies in the space, we thought we’d take a look at how the public markets are viewing the sector.

 Many of the current fintech players have been around for a decade or less and over the next five years, we expect to see a lot of exits as private equity or venture capital groups begin looking to cash out.